About the BNY Early College Program

 Is It Really Free?

-The BNY Mellon Early College Program is completely free to eligible students in Allegheny County!
-All tuition, fees and books are funded by a generous grant from the BNY Mellon Foundation of Southwestern Pennsylvania.
+The BNY Early College program is completely free to eligible students in Allegheny County!
+All tuition, fees and books are funded by a generous grant from the BNY Foundation of Southwestern Pennsylvania.

-In 2020, BNY Mellon announced a $20 million multi-year commitment in support of vital educational and workforce development programming.
-CCAC was one of two institutions selected to receive this targeted funding, which allowed the college to establish the BNY Mellon Early College Program.
+In 2020, BNY announced a $20 million multi-year commitment in support of vital educational and workforce development programming.
+CCAC was one of two institutions selected to receive this targeted funding, which allowed the college to establish the BNY Early College program.

 The program is available to all schools and school districts in Allegheny County to help expand access to college and career readiness for those who may or may not have the resources to do so on their own.